-(1) If amperage reading is less than specified, and alternator output wire resistance is not excessive (found from the previous tests), alternator should be replaced.
-Refer to Alternator replacement in Group 8B, Battery/Starter/Alternator Service.
-These alternators are not intended to be disassembled for service.
+(1) If amperage reading is less than specified, and generator output wire resistance is not found excessive from the previous test, generator should be replaced.
+Refer to Generator replacement in Group 8B, Battery/Starter/Generator Service.
+These generators are not intended to be disassembled for service.
 It must be replaced as an assembly.